 Credit utilization — how much credit you are using versus how much has actually been extended to you — is a major component of your credit score.

+If you decide to take an issuer up on a 0% interest promo, make sure to read the fine print.
 For instance, some financial institutions may stipulate that if you lose your grace period — the time frame between the end of a billing cycle and the payment due date — you could start to rack up interest on all new purchases.

-Of course, make sure you comparison shop to get the best possible rates and conditions your credit score will qualify for.
+As always, make sure you comparison shop to get the best possible rates and conditions your credit score will qualify for.